-We honestly don’t have a lot of time to work on MarTech like this since we’re working to ensure all of our clients’ sites are optimized.
-As part of our process, I’ve been using a number of tools to scrape the site looking for issues, and I’ve corrected some weird issues that Google Webmasters has revealed… like duplicate titles, etc.
+We honestly don't have a lot of time to work on Martech like this since we're working to ensure all of our clients' sites are optimized.
+As part of our process, I've been using a number of tools to scrape the site looking for issues, and I've corrected some weird issues that Google Search Console has revealed… like duplicate titles, etc.

-So… imagine my reaction when I logged into Google Webmasters this week and saw this:
+So… imagine my reaction when I logged into Google Search Console this week and saw this:

 I checked for errors in Webmasters and errors were down significantly.
 I checked and re-checked my CMS SEO checklist – robots.txt file, my sitemaps, my redirects… everything!
 I checked for any messages (e.g. a penalty) and there were no messages sent to me.
 Even though I'm freaked out, I can't help but wonder if something went wrong with Webmasters.

-And then it came to me… what if Google Webmasters required the secure path to the site?
-So I registered https://martech.zone instead of https://martech.zone.
-I actually didn’t even have to change the header tag.
-Here’s what popped up:
+And then it came to me… what if Google Search Console required the secure path to the site?
+So I registered https://martech.zone instead of http://martech.zone.
+I actually didn't even have to change the header tag.
+Here's what popped up:

 Google… you absolutely scared the crap out of me.
 I thought I had done something so bad to my site that I was blocking search altogether.
 Whew!